mahdiehghazi88/benchparanumal/README.md

 benchParanumal Optimizations
 =======

 This repo uses several CUDA/HIP optimization methods to improve the performance of benchParanumal on GPUs.
-The optimizations are mostly impolemented in okl/bp1AxAffineTet3D.okl in feature/unified_driver branch
+The optimizations are mostly impolemented in okl/bp1AxAffineTet3D.okl in feature/unified_driver branch.

 benchParanumal
 =======